testingisdocumenting/znai/td-documentation-docs/documentation/deployment/workflows.md

 Note: In addition to allowing you to pull in artifacts from other codebases, referencing these dependencies in your Makefile validates the accuracy of your docs against these codebases at build time. \
 \
-If you want these benefits without auto-deploying on push, simply remove `--deploy dist/mdoc` from `${TS_MDOC_HOME}/bin/mdoc --doc-id <add-your-doc-id-here> --source mdoc --deploy dist/mdoc` in your Makefile.
+If you want these benefits without auto-deploying on push, simply remove `--deploy dist/znai` from `${TS_ZNAI_HOME}/bin/znai --doc-id <add-your-doc-id-here> --source znai --deploy dist/znai` in your Makefile.

 ## Add Codebase to CMDB Registry